-(b) An employee shall have the option of working Boxing Day and their Floater Day in exchange for two (2) paid days off to observe religious holidays other than those referenced in 17.1(a) above.
+- (b) An employee shall have the option of working Boxing Day and their Floater Day in exchange for two (2) paid days off to observe religious holidays other than those referenced in 17.1(a) above.
 Employees exercising this option, shall not be entitled to Holiday Pay pursuant to Clause 17.3 and shall provide written proof of membership in a bona fide recognized religion and shall provide a list of Holidays through the year for which leave will be requested.
-It is understood that this clause involves no increased cost to the Employer.
+It is understood that this clause involves no increased cost to the Employer. - (c) Regular employees shall make a request for their day off with pay no later than the 15th of the previous month in which the holiday falls and shall take it within thirty (30) days after the paid holiday, subject to operational requirements.
+If no request is made, the Employer shall have the right to assign the day off.